Guidance

 Sampling in Northern Ireland

-3.2.
-Sampling Error
+3.2 Sampling Error

 All survey estimates have some degree of sampling error attached to them, which stems from the variability of the observations in the sample.
-From this, a margin of error (confidence interval) is estimated, which indicates the likely range of results that would appear if the same survey were to be conducted many times with a different sample whilst maintaining the same characteristics as the current sample.
+From this, a margin of error (confidence interval) is estimated, which indicates the likely range of results that would appear if the same survey were to be conducted many times with a different sample whilst maintaining the same approach as the current sample.

 It is this confidence interval, rather than the estimate itself, that is used to make statements about the likely ‘true’ value in the population; specifically, to state the probability that the true value will be found between the upper and lower limits of the confidence interval.
-In general, a 95% confidence interval is calculated within which there is a 95% chance that the true value of the population is found.
+In general, a 95% confidence interval is calculated, within which there is a 95% chance that the true value of the population is found.
 A narrower confidence interval is generally indicative of a more precise estimate of where the true value lies.

 Figure 4: How confidence intervals communicate the precision of an estimate